hossein1387/BARVINN/docs/design.rst

 mvuscaler
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-A fixed point multiplier value that can be used to rescale quantized value.
+A fixed point multiplier value that can be used to rescale a quantized value.

 .. figure:: _static/wavedrom/mvuscaler.svg
   :width: 800